httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 This document contains non-normative examples of partial and complete HTTP messages.
 Some examples use a single trailing backslash '\' to indicate line wrapping for long values, as per {{!RFC8792}}.
 The `\` character and leading spaces on wrapped lines are not part of the value.

+This document uses the following terminology from {{Section 3 of STRUCTURED-FIELDS}}
+to specify syntax and parsing: List, Inner List, Dictionary, String, Integer, Byte Sequence, and Boolean.

 ## Application of HTTP Message Signatures {#application}

 HTTP Message Signatures are designed to be a general-purpose security mechanism applicable in a wide variety of circumstances and applications.
 In order to properly and safely apply HTTP Message Signatures, an application or profile of this specification MUST specify all of the following items: